Legality of incest: France, Belgium, and Luxembourg

-On 6 August 2018, "if he of she has de jure or de facto authority over the minor" in (3) was changed to "if he or she has de jure or de facto authority over the victim."
+On 6 August 2018, "if he or she has de jure or de facto authority over the minor" in (3) was changed to "if he or she has de jure or de facto authority over the victim".

 Germany

 In Germany, illegal incest is defined as vaginal intercourse between lineal ancestors and descendants (parents, grandparents, great-grandparents and their children, grandchildren, great-grandchildren) and between full and half-siblings (due to this definition other sexual practices, including homosexual intercourse, are not punishable).
 The penalty is a fine or up to three years of prison.
-Incest between relatives who are minors (below 18 years old) at the time of offence is not punishable but remains a crime, therefore aiding and abetting of incest between related minors is punishable.
+Descendants and siblings are not punished, if they are under 18.
+But also if both siblings are under 18 it remains a crime, therefore aiding and abetting of incest between related minors is punishable.

 Regarding marriage, the same rules apply and prohibit marriage between aforementioned relatives, but also includes marriages between siblings by adoption.

 The criminal liability of incest among consenting adults is disputed among German citizens and politicians.
 In the case of Patrick Stübing, the Federal Constitutional Court ruled in 2008 that the criminalization of incest is constitutional in a 7:1 vote with one judge dissenting.